bosi-programming/teaTwitterBot/Readme.md

 After that, I set an search query with the term that I wanted to use as a base, a language, how many posts I want the app to collect, and the result types that I want.

 With that search, I programmed a for loop to get the id of the tweet that received the most retweets.
-Finishing it, I ordered the script to retweet the tweet got on the for loop.
+Finishing it, I ordered the script to retweet the tweet that was gotten on the for loop.

 <p align="center">
 <img src="./readmeImages/searchQuery.jpeg">